zerolese/bloxd/README.md

 # What is this
-This is small bloxd.io. clond
+This is small bloxd.io. clon
+# Can i copy it?
-This is free license
+Yes, This is free license